chpc-uofu/blastdb-update/README.md

 handled by one of our specialized
 [data transfer nodes](https://www.chpc.utah.edu/documentation/data_services.php#Data_Transfer_Nodes)
 which have 40 Gb network connections.
 This download can take up to 4 hours, depending on how many database files have been updated.
+The download is performed by the perl script update_blastdb.pl from NCBI, included here for convenience.

 The second step, installation, is handled by a slurm script.
 We queue a slurm job at least 4 hours after the download has begun to guarantee the